 How To Find Out If A Medical Procedure Is Covered By The Canadian Health Care System?

-As mentioned, Canada offers healthcare benefits to its residents which covers many basic medical costs.
+As mentioned, Canada offers healthcare benefits to its residents which cover many basic medical costs.
 Medicare is the Canadian publicly funded healthcare system responsible for your free health care.
 The downside of Medicare is that it isn’t a national plan.
 Instead, there are thirteen different provincial and territorial health care plans, one per province or territory.

 Under Medicare, almost all medically necessary services are free to Canadians.
 However, there are certain exceptions that can become confusing when you’re determining whether you need medical financing or not.
 Since the Medicare plans vary by province and territory, what is covered and not covered varies across the nation.
 In general, here are some common services that are and are not covered: